 This course introduces and analyzes medical instrumentation, theory of measurements and basic concepts which will help the student to understand the electro-physiological effects in human beings or in other instruments.
-The students will also recognize different types of signals as well as relating with devices used to obtain physiological parameter measurements (electrodes, transducers and sensors).
-The student will explain and study the most common medical terminology used in the repair of biomedical equipment.
+The students will also recognize different types of signals as well as relating

-TGDIT3 - Technical Drawings - 3 credits Lecture 20 hrs/Laboratory 40 hrs/Outside the Classroom Work 15 hrs Pre-requisites - None The material in this course has been gathered to achieve a more significant training of drawings in the learning area.
+TGDIT3 - Technical Drawings - 3 credits Lecture 20 hrs/Laboratory 40 hrs/Outside the Classroom Work 15 hrs Pre-requisites - None

+The material in this course has been gathered to achieve a more significant training of drawings in the learning area.
 With its study, the student will relate and develop the skills in the use of graphic industrial language and in the application and construction of geometric figures.
 This course has 40 hours of laboratory contact.